C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ### 4.a Software Heritage: Mission, Scope and Infrastructure - 40 minutes

 [Software Heritage](https://www.softwareheritage.org/) is a nonprofit foundation with academic, governmental, and industry partners that emerged from academic research culture.
 Founded in France in 2016 by Roberto Di Cosmo (a computer science professor) with institutional support from the National Institute for Research in Computer Science and Automation (INRIA), it reflects scholarly values: comprehensive collection, rigorous documentation, persistent citation through identifiers, and open access.
 Its organizational model prioritizes long-term preservation over commercial considerations.
-The initiative's publications appear in academic venues; its methods are documented for scholarly scrutiny.

-Think of Software Heritage as a response to an important assessment: preserving source code isn't something that can be done through individual, scattered efforts.
-Instead, it requires well-organized, institutional approaches ([Di Cosmo and Zacchiroli 2017](https://www.softwareheritage.org/wp-content/uploads/2020/01/ipres-2017-swh.pdf)).
-To understand its focus, imagine a library that aims to collect all publicly available books; Software Heritage does this for open source code, though it cannot include proprietary code that is legally protected.
-Despite this necessary limitation, the archive has still managed to collect an impressive collection of millions of software projects and repositories.

-Software Heritage aims to preserve everything publicly available.
-This comprehensive approach is like preserving an entire ecosystem rather than just a few species.
-Why does this matter?
-Because historical significance often isn't apparent immediately.
-By preserving the complete landscape of software development, future researchers will have access to much richer historical evidence than they would with a more selective approach.
+Think of it as a library that aims to collect all publicly available books — Software Heritage does this for open source code, though it cannot include proprietary code that is legally protected.
+By preserving the complete landscape of software development, it ensures that future researchers will have access to much richer historical evidence than a more selective approach would allow.
+For a detailed introduction to navigating Software Heritage, see the Programming Historian lesson: [Préserver les logiciels de recherche](https://programminghistorian.org/fr/lecons/preserver-logiciels-recherche).

-**Technical Architecture**

-Software Heritage's interface is similar to a library with a special organization system designed for two key purposes: safeguarding code for future generations while making it accessible for today's researchers and developers.
-The platform organizes preserved code into three fundamental levels:

-* Source files: The individual pieces of code
-* Commits: Snapshots of code at specific moments in time
-* Projects: Complete software repositories

-This three-tier organization mirrors how software development works in practice, providing stable reference points that historians and researchers can use for consistent analysis.

-When exploring Software Heritage, you will find search and browsing tools that open up multiple pathways for historical investigation.
-One limitation is that the archive lacks currently intuitive browsing capabilities, making it difficult to explore without specific search criteria in mind.
-If you have one, you could, for example, track how specific algorithms have evolved over decades, examine shifts in programming practices across different time periods, or map out the collaborative networks behind major software projects.

 ![Software Heritage browse interface showing the Apollo-11 repository structure](/assets/images/code-as-heritage/Software_Heritage_Apollo11_Browse.png "Software Heritage: Apollo-11 repository directory structure")

-**Figure 8:** The Software Heritage browse interface displaying the Apollo-11 repository, showing how the archive presents the directory structure and file organization of preserved projects.
-Note that this GitHub repository itself represents a transcribed and reconstructed version of the original Apollo Guidance Computer source code from the 1960s—a "reborn digital" artifact that has passed through multiple preservation stages before being archived by Software Heritage.
-This illustrates how preservation archives like Software Heritage capture not just original code, but the accumulated transformations and scholarly work involved in making historical code accessible to contemporary researchers. *Source: [archive.softwareheritage.org](https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/chrislgarry/Apollo-11)*
+**Figure 8:** The Software Heritage browse interface displaying the Apollo-11 repository. *Source: [archive.softwareheritage.org](https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/chrislgarry/Apollo-11)*

+Note that the Apollo-11 repository visible here is itself a transcribed and reconstructed version of the original 1960s code — a "reborn digital" artifact that has passed through multiple preservation stages before being archived by Software Heritage.
+This illustrates how preservation archives capture not just original code, but the accumulated transformations and scholarly work involved in making historical code accessible to contemporary researchers.
-What makes this approach educationally valuable is its concept of "pace layers" - different preservation methods designed to function across various time scales, from years to millennia.
-This layered approach helps ensure that our digital heritage remains accessible to future generations regardless of technological changes ([GitHub Archive Program 2025](https://archiveprogram.github.com/)).

 **Exercise: Understanding Software Heritage's Development**